Discovery of possible forged signatures

 - An example is shown from the FBI’s web site.
 The question raised in the FBI’s whitepaper is whether this represents a form of a forged signature.

 Forensic document examiners do not opine to forged signatures.
 We opine to simulated signatures.
 The reason is that forgery is a legal term.
 Unless the forensic document examiner is also an attorney they may receive an objection if they opine to forgery.
 Simulated signature means that the signature was written by someone other than the person whose name is written.
+The intent of the writer is not considered.

 Watch the video to learn more.